ibm-cloud-docs/assistant/feedback.md

 1. After you get a chance to try out the new features, let us know what you think.

-    To share your feedback, join the [Watson Developer Community on Slack](http://wdc-slack-inviter.mybluemix.net/)(: external).
+    To share your feedback, join the [Watson Developer Community on Slack](http://wdc-slack-inviter.mybluemix.net/){: external}.
 Add your first impressions and suggestions to the **#assistant-early-access** channel.